 Ruhrpumpen’s customers are demanding more and faster documentation for their products.
 The ability to share and keep track of the information flow to and from their customers has become crucial not just from a customer-satisfaction perspective but also from a revenue-realization standpoint.
 Much of their revenue depends on delivering the right documentation so it’s a bottom line concern.
 “Our customers need to know that we are easy to do business with and that we are a technologically adept solutions provider for them,” states Melendez.

-This perception was at risk, given the company’s previously de-centralized data systems and tedious manual processes.
-Jenny Knox, Project Manager at Ruhrpumpen explains how complex it was to manage their documentation.
-“We split our transmittal documentation into three separate places: One system stored our CAD files with all revisions in a vault; another system stored our transmittals on a network drive location; and yet another DOS-based system was used to record ‘when something came in and when something came out.’”
+This perception was at risk, given the company’s previously decentralized data systems and tedious manual processes.
+Jenny Knox, Project Manager at Ruhrpumpen, explains how complex it was to manage their documentation.
+“We split our transmittal documentation into three separate places: One system stored our CAD documents with all revisions in a vault; another system stored our transmittals on a network drive location; and yet another DOS-based system was used to record ‘when something came in and when something came out.'”